 The presence of research faculty and graduate students in the programs of the College affords undergraduate students the opportunity to study with scholars and researchers working at the cutting edge of their disciplines.
 Qualified advanced undergraduates, in accordance with University policy, may enroll in appropriate graduate courses.

-Fields of study leading to majors in the College are actuarial and mathematical sciences, Africana studies, anthropology, art, art history, atmospheric science, biology, chemistry, Chinese studies, East Asian studies, economics, English, geography, history, human biology, Japanese studies, journalism, Latin American studies, linguistics, mathematics, music, philosophy, physics, psychology, Puerto Rican studies, rhetoric and communication, sociology, Spanish, and women’s studies.
+Fields of study leading to majors in the College are actuarial and mathematical sciences, Africana studies, anthropology, art, art history, atmospheric science, biology, chemistry, Chinese studies, East Asian studies, economics, English, geography, history, human biology, Japanese studies, journalism, Latin American studies, linguistics, mathematics, music, philosophy, physics, psychology, rhetoric and communication, sociology, Spanish, theatre, and women’s, gender, and sexuality studies.

 Most major programs also offer a minor.
-Other minors through the College include bioethics, cognitive science, electronics, film studies, French, globalization of the Americas, globalization studies, Hebrew, international studies, Italian, Judaic studies, Korean studies, Latin American and Caribbean Studies, lesbian, gay, bisexual, transgender, and queer studies, medical anthropology, neuroscience, organizational studies, Portuguese, Russian, Russian and Eastern European Studies, sustainability, Theatre, and U.S. Latino studies.
+Other minors through the College include bioethics, cognitive science, electronics, film studies, French, globalization of the Americas, Hebrew, international studies, Italian, Judaic studies, Korean studies, Latin American and Caribbean Studies, lesbian, gay, bisexual, transgender, and queer studies, medical anthropology, neuroscience, organizational studies, Portuguese, Russian, Russian and Eastern European Studies, statistics, sustainability, and U.S. Latino studies.

 Courses under the College of Arts and Sciences are preceded by the prefix letter A.